amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 Data cleanup is imperative to any data analysis.
-In our precursory view into header/footer records, we can tell there are several items needing to be cleaned across the three datasets.
+In our precursory view into header/footer records, we can tell there are several items needing to be cleaned across the three data sets.
 The following sections will walk through cleaning the data to prep for analysis.

 ### AsIs Data Cleanup